estelle0500/containers-241h/README.md

 3. Be able to have full write access to the container without polluting the real filesystem
 4. Container launches in a new root partition
+5. Container moves in a new namespace
+6. Have a user in the container that is not root
+7. Have a user in the container that has sudo privileges
+8. Be able to create a new container without being root (i.e. use the set-uid bit)